ToBinio/quick-saved-hotbars/README.md

 a fabric mod that makes saved-hotbars a lot simpler to use

-Now you don't have to remember which saved-hotbar has which number you can simply select it in a `GameModeSelectionScreen` (f3+f4) like menu
+Now you don't have to remember which saved-hotbar has which number you can simply select it in a gui.

 ## usage

-Press f3 + f6 to open the loading screen.
-Keep f3 pressed when you let go the currently selected hotbar will be loaded. select with your mouse a hotbar or press f6 to switch between the saved hotbars.

-The same is possible with f3 + f7 only this time you save a saved-hotbar.
+Simply Press f6 (load) or f7 (save) and the appropriate menu will open.
+There simply click on the row you want to load/save and the action will be done.

+### F3 - mode

+Alternatively you can also use a `GameModeSelectionScreen` (f3+f4) like menu.

+for this you first need to bind 2 new keys in the settings.
+Pressing f3 + `<key>` will open the menu.
+Letting go of f3 will load/save the currently selected hotbar.

 ### features